tink-crypto/tink/README.md

 | Hybrid Encryption  | ECIES with AEAD and HKDF, (NaCl CryptoBox)          |

-Tink user accesses implementations of a primitive via a factory that corresponds to the primitive: AEAD-primitives are accessed via `AeadFactory`, MAC-primitives via `MacFactory`, etc. where each factory offers corresponding `getPrimitive(...)` methods.
+Tink user accesses implementations of a primitive via a factory that corresponds to the primitive: AEAD via `AeadFactory`, MAC via `MacFactory`, etc. where each factory offers corresponding `getPrimitive(...)` methods.

 ### Key, Keyset, and KeysetHandle